Kempe Stained Glass Windows

 Picture of Side Chapel Window

-The next window in order is from 1893 and is in the South Transept ('Now the Side Chapel').
+The next window in date order is from 1893 and is in the South Transept ('Now the Side Chapel').
 This shows St George and St Alban, two national saints of England with, below, Moses and the Burning Bush and Gideon and the Fleece, whose attributes allude to the Virgin Mary, the main subject of this chapel and its window.
 The window has an inscription panel in memory of the 6th Earl Beauchamp, whose arms are to be seen here.
-(Return to top)

 Standing at the head of the nave between the two transepts, it's clear how Kempe's style changes through time: the oldest on your left in the North Transept is the darkest, straight ahead the East window is a little lighter and in the South Transept light pours through.
-(Return to top)
+(Return to Top)

 Sanctuary